 Winner by 12%

 f.y.e. rates % higher than Books A Million on Team Culture Ratings vs Books A Million Ratings based on looking at 251 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Do you look forward to interacting with your coworkers?" and "What are some of the best things about your team?".
+Ratings come from the answers to questions like "How would you rate the quality of your coworkers?" and "Does Your Boss Hurt Your Company Culture?".

 Environment Culture Ratings vs Books A Million